 Spinach branding director Leigh Banks on creating the Ichibuns brand

 Ichibuns is a new and exciting Japanese-inspired dining concept.
-The Spinach team were responsible for creating this unique brand, which has successfully opened its first restaurant in Soho, London.
+The Spinach team was responsible for creating this unique brand, which has successfully opened its first restaurant in Soho, London.
 We asked partner and branding director Leigh Banks to explain the project and the process for creating this unique brand.

 This has been an exciting 18-month project, working from the very start through to completion.
 What was the initial branding brief when you were approached by the team behind Ichibuns?

 Exciting is an understatement!
-Initially we were contacted by Paul Sarlas, one of the most respected entrepreneurs in the restaurant business, who told us about a new Japanese wagyu burger bar concept they wanted to create, and asked whether we would be interested in pitching for the work.
+Initially, we were contacted by Paul Sarlas, one of the most respected entrepreneurs in the restaurant business, who told us about a new Japanese wagyu burger bar concept they wanted to create, and asked whether we would be interested in pitching for the work.
 ‘Of course!’, being our answer.

 We then met Robin Leigh, the visionary behind the Ichibuns concept.
-Robin had recently visited Japan, and specifically, Hokkaido, where he was inspired by the landscape, the natural ingredients and amazing dishes.
+Robin had recently visited Japan, and specifically, Hokkaido, where he was inspired by the landscape, the natural ingredients, and amazing dishes.
 From this, Robin started to nurture the idea of creating a wagyu burger experience that championed the very best of Japanese produce, set in a unique and vibrant atmosphere of the Japanese burger bar scene born out of the Sh?wa period.
 Robin’s brief to us, ‘to create a unique and untouchable brand’… so no pressure there then!

 The project involved creating an entirely new brand.
 Can you explain the Spinach process?

-Our brand development methodology follows a pretty standard approach of discovery, definition and then identity creation.
-Following a set process helps us get consistently good results.
+Our brand development methodology follows a pretty standard approach of discovery, definition, and then identity creation.
+Following a set-process helps us get consistently good results.
 By adapting the process on a client by client basis, we are able to refine our approach to achieve an exacting alignment with our clients’ needs and their current stage of brand development.
 With Ichibuns this meant creating a brand from scratch.

 How does this process help with brand creation?